optimagic-dev/optimagic/docs/source/explanations/optimization/optimization_algorithms.rst

-How to Read The Algorithms Documentation
+How to Read the Algorithms Documentation
 ========================================

 Below we document the supported algorithms.
 The documentation refers to the internal